cbcrg/raxml-nf/README.md

 Install Docker following the instruction at [this page](https://docs.docker.com/engine/installation/).

-Move in the `raxml-nf` subfolder.
+Clone this repository and change in the project root directory as shown below:

+    git clone https://github.com/cbcrg/raxml-nf.git && cd raxml-nf

-Run this command
+Run this command:

     nextflow run raxml.nf -with-docker